Bugs Moran: Battling Al Capone

 The bootlegging operation of Hymie Weiss and Bugs Moran continued to pose a significant challenge to Capone's South Side Gang.
-Moran and Capone then led a turf war with each other that cost them both.
+Moran and Capone then fought a turf war with each other that cost them both.
 Moran's hatred of Capone was apparent even to the public.
 Moran was disgusted that Capone engaged in prostitution.
-He would not increase profits himself by engaging in prostitution rings because of his Catholic religion.
+He would not engage in prostitution rings because of his Catholic religion.
 Johnny Torrio's gang killed Dean O'Banion, and in an attempt to avenge him, Bugs Moran and Earl "Hymie" Weiss made an attempt on Torrio's life.
 Later they went on to make a failed attempt on Al Capone's life at his headquarters, the Hawthorne Inn in Cicero, Illinois.
 More than one thousand shots were fired at the inn and at a nearby restaurant in their attempts to kill Capone.
 In retaliation, Weiss was killed by Capone's gang, and Moran became the new boss of the North Side Gang.

-According to historian of Twin Cities organized crime Paul Maccabee, Bugs Moran had a close friendship with St. Paul-based Irish mob boss Danny Hogan.
+According to Paul Maccabee, a historian of Twin Cities organized crime, Bugs Moran had a close friendship with St. Paul–based Irish mob boss Danny Hogan.
 Following Hogan's murder by car bomb on December 4, 1928, Bugs Moran personally stood guard outside the Hogan family residence at West Seventh Street in St. Paul, "apparently to protect the Hogan family from further underworld attacks."

-Responding to Weiss's death, Moran tried to kill a member of Capone's gang, resulting in an attack, allegedly from Capone, known as the St. Valentine's Day Massacre.
+Responding to Weiss's death, Moran tried to kill a member of Capone's gang, resulting in an attack, allegedly by Capone, known as the St. Valentine's Day Massacre.